-There are two (2) batteries controlled by two (2) battery selector switches located in the transom area of the boat.
-The batteries can be charged by either engine separately, or both engines simultaneously.
-One battery switch feeds the starboard engine and the 12-volt accessory panel.
-The other battery switch feeds the port engine.
-Twelve volt power can be supplied by either battery # 1 or battery # 2 separately or by both batteries simultaneously.
+PROPER FUSE OR BREAKER PROTECTION MUST BE PROVIDED FOR ALL 12-VOLT EQUIPMENT ADDED.
+DO NOT OVERLOAD THE ACCESSORY CIRCUIT BREAKERS OR OTHER CIRCUITRY THROUGH ADDITIONAL 12-VOLT EQUIPMENT.
+Battery Selector Switches There are (2) battery selector switches located in the transom area of the boat.
+The starboard switch feeds the starboard engine and the 12-volt accessory panel and the port switch feeds the port engine.
+12-volt power can be supplied by either battery #1 or battery #2 separately or by both batteries simultaneously.
 The selector switches also direct the charging current when the engines are operating.

-For example: When both selector switches are on battery #1, both engines and the 12-volt panel will be powered by battery #1.
+Battery Selector Switch For example: When both selector switches are on battery #1, both engines and the 12-volt panels will be powered by battery #1.
 Battery #2 will be isolated and in reserve.
 Battery #1 will be charged by both alternators.
-When both selector switches are on battery #2, both engines and the 12-volt panel will be operated by battery #2.
+When both selector switches are on battery #2, both engines and the 12-volt panels will be powered by battery #2.
 Battery #1 will now be isolated and in reserve.
 Battery #2 will then be charged by both alternators.
 When both selector switches are on "ALL," the batteries are connected in parallel.
-Thus, both engines and all 12-volt equipment are powered by both batteries.
-Battery #1 and battery #2 will then be charged by both alternators.
-The "ALL" position should only be used when starting the engines, as this requires extra electrical power, or in case of a charging system malfunction on one engine.
-Otherwise, it is recommended that the one selector switch be set on battery #1 and the other switch be on battery #2 when the engines are operating.

-When in port, or at anchor, the switch that supplies the port engine should be "OFF" and the switch that supplies the starboard engine and the 12-volt accessories should be on either the battery # 1 or the battery # 2 position.
+Thus, both batteries are used by both engines and all 12-volt equipment.
+The "ALL" or "BOTH" positions should only be used when starting the engines, as this requires extra electrical power, or in case of a charging system malfunction on one engine.
+Otherwise, it is recommended that the port selector switch be set on #1 and the starboard switch be on #2 when the engines are operating.
+When in port, or at anchor, the port switch should be off and the starboard switch should be on either the battery #1 or the battery #2 position.
 This will keep one battery in reserve for starting the engines.
-Both battery switches should be turned to the "OFF" position when leaving the boat unattended.
+Both switches should be in the "OFF" position when leaving the boat unattended.

-12-volt Accessory Switch Panel

-12-Volt Accessory Switch Panels

-The main accessory switch panel is located at the helm.
+12-volt Accessory Swith Panel 12 Volt Accessory Switch Panels The main accessory switch panel is located at the helm.
 The circuit breakers that protect the accessories are located directly under the switches.

-The following is a description of the accessories controlled by the main accessory switch panel:
+The following is a description of the accessories controlled by the main accessory switch panel: Horn Activates the boat horn.

-Horn

-Activates the boat horn.
 It is protected by a 10-amp breaker.

-Bilge Pump

-The bilge pump is installed in the rear center of the bilge.
+Activates the stern bilge pump which is installed in the rear center of the bilge.
 The pump moves water out through the thru-hull fittings in the transom.
-To start the pump manually, put the switch in the "ON" position.
+To start the pump manually, put the switch in the "On" position.
 It is protected by a 10-amp breaker.

-Note: The bilge pump will start automatically when there is sufficient water in the bilge to activate the float switch.
-The float switch is protected by a 10-amp circuit breaker located near the battery selector switch and is always supplied current when the batteries are connected.
+Note: The stern bilge pump will start automatically when there is sufficient water in the bilge to activate the float switch.
+The float switch is protected by a 10-amp in line fuse or circuit breaker located near the battery selector switch and is always supplied current when the batteries are connected.
+Anchor/Nav Lights The switch is a three-position switch.
+The middle position is "OFF."

-Anchor-Nav Lights

-The switch is a three-position switch.
-The middle position is "OFF".
 Moving the switch in one direction will activate the navigation lights.
 Moving the switch in the opposite direction activates the anchor light.
 It is protected by a 5-amp breaker.

-Courtesy Lights

-Activates the lights that illuminate the cockpit area.
+Courtesy Lights Activates the lights that illuminate the cockpit area.
+It is protected by a 5amp breaker.

+Panel Lights Activates the engine gauge and compass lights.
 It is protected by a 5-amp breaker.

-Panel Lights

-Activates the engine gauge and compass lights.
-It is protected by a 5amp breaker.
-Windshield Wiper Activates the windshield wiper if this option is installed on your boat.